RaresAil/prisma-mapper/README.md

 A CLI that adds @map and @@map based on a json

+### Features

+- Adds @map and @@map
+- Keeps the @db. attributes for fields
+- Adds the @updatedAt for fields with the name `updated_at` or `updatedAt`
+- The prisma schema is formatted by the `@prisma/internals` after generation
+- The cli does not modify the current schema and generates a new one with the info from the current one

 ### Getting Started

 If the prisma schema is often pulled you can use the cli like